eddieantonio/cmput296/lab-1.md

 |  ?           |                       3F |           `%3F` |

 Consult an [ASCII table](https://en.wikipedia.org/w/index.php?title=ASCII&oldid=819815126#Printable_characters) for more hexadecimal codes.

+**NOTE**: Certain reserved characters do not need to be percent-encoded within some components.

 I have a picture of a cat called `cat.jpg`.
 Its URL is
 <http://www.eddieantonio.ca/cmput296/lab-1/cat.jpg>.